 - not suitable for people with coeliac disease/a wheat allergy due to manufacturing methods.

 When you see one of these statements on a product, the manufacturer has decided that there is a risk that the product could be contaminated with gluten.
 If you’re unsure, you can contact the manufacturer directly if you would like further information on the suitability of the product.
 We also speak to manufacturers about their products, so you can call our helpline for advice.

 Coeliac UK videos on food labels

 We have developed two short videos with handy tips to help you work out which foods are right for you:

 Explains what information is on food products and how this can help you identify which foods are suitable for you to eat:

 Addresses some of the common myths surrounding the gluten free diet:

 Crossed Grain symbol

-Our Crossed Grain symbol is a quick and easy way of identifying foods you can eat.
-Food products that have the Crossed Grain symbol on the packaging are gluten free and suitable for people with coeliac disease.
+Our Crossed Grain symbol is a helpful, quick and easy way of identifying foods you can eat.
+Food products that have the Crossed Grain symbol on the packaging are gluten free and safe for people with coeliac disease.